Create PDFs with fluent authoring or render Liquid HTML templates from .NET models.

 Load documents from streams, create blank PDFs, get pages, append, insert, delete, rotate, merge, and update metadata.

-Handle AcroForm fields, flatten completed forms, sign existing or hidden validation-only fields, authenticate encrypted PDFs, apply password protection, save incrementally, and rewrite to a clean latest state.
+Handle AcroForm fields, flatten completed forms, sign existing or hidden validation-only fields, authenticate encrypted PDFs, apply password protection, structurally redact supported page text, save incrementally, and rewrite to a clean latest state.

 Review the full capability matrix.